august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 validate incoming requests.

-**Database**:
+### Database

-As stated above, the back-end uses a MongoDB Cloud Atlas Database to store its persistent data.
+As stated above in this section, the back-end uses a MongoDB Cloud Atlas Database to store its persistent data.
 The database design is illustrated in this diagram:

 <kbd><img src="/readme-images/readme-img-db-design.png" ></kbd>

 No manual input or insertion of data is needed to install and run this application.
 As long as your MongoDB Atlas account has a live Cluster that can connect to this back-end (see sections **2.
 Tools Required to Run and Install Application**, and **3.
-Installation and Configuration**)
+Installation and Configuration**) you only have to start the back-end to populate the database with the necessary data.

 ## Frameworks Used